faricamago/Operating_Systems_Principle_DeadlockFinder/README.md

 ## IMPORTANT

-Only modify and submit the `find_deadlock.cpp` file.
-Your TAs will supply their own versions of the other files (such as main.cpp) to compile and test your code.
+Only modify and submit the `find_deadlock.cpp` file!
+Your code will be marked with different versions of the other files (such as main.cpp) to compile and test your code.

 ## Test files